tomaskala/website/content/pages/reading.md

 I got interested in programming language internals around the time I started learning Haskell, as is typical.
-I wrote a few toy Lisp interpreters and even production-ready network protocol parsers, but I never got around to implementing a full programming language.
+I wrote a few toy Lisp interpreters and even production-ready network protocol parsers, but I never got around to implementing a full programming language before reading the following book.

 ## Robert Nystrom - Crafting Interpreters